 - Recruit and train volunteers for the ballot count.

 *Please note, if quorum of ballots have not been returned by the required date the voting period may be extended for up to four (4) weeks.
-In this event, a major publicity campaign, both on-air and by phone may be needed to reach quorum and will also extend the ballot count.
+In this event, a major publicity campaign, both on-air and by phone may be needed to reach quorum thus extending the work period and corresponding compensation.

-- Well organized and self-motivated with the ability to solve problems creatively and prioritize tasks in a fast-paced, campaign work environment;
+- Excellent organizational skills and self-motivated with the ability to solve problems creatively and prioritize tasks in a fast-paced, campaign work environment;

-- Excellent interpersonal skills and experience preparing and delivering public presentations.
-You know how to actively listen, clearly convey ideas and direction, and motivate others;
+- Excellent interpersonal skills and experience preparing and delivering public presentations; ability to actively listen, clearly convey ideas and direction, and motivate others;

-- Proficient in office suite applications, email, and online CRMs with the ability to quickly learn and use various online platforms and databases to complete tasks and submit reports.
+- Proficient in standard computer applications, email, the ability to quickly learn and use various online platforms and databases to complete tasks and submit reports.

-- Ability and willingness to be assertive to ensure that election policies are followed by paid and unpaid station staff.
+- Ability and willingness to be assertive to ensure that election policies are followed by paid and unpaid, volunteer station staff.

 Additional Beneficial Skills